Product

 Monitoring this metric month-to-month will give you a good idea of the rate at which you’re growing and keeping customers happy.
 But how can you actively improve it?

-Give your customers new features that solve more problems – If you are actively listening to your users and tracking data, then you’ve probably got some good ideas for product improvements and new features.
-Give em’ what they want!• Learn how to upsell – Be proactive in marketing your higher subscription models and add-on services.
-Highlight the benefits your customers will get from upgrading their accounts.
+• Give your customers new features that solve more problems – If you are actively listening to your users and tracking data, then you’ve probably got some good ideas for product improvements and new features.
+Give em’ what they want!

-Cross-check your Expansion MRR with Negative Churn
+Cross-check your Expansion MRR with a Negative Churn

 Your Expansion MRR calculations might not always be the most accurate prediction of business growth.
 Because, what happens if your current customers buy more stuff, and at the same time, you lose a chunk of users?